ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Specific Transport Protocol Considerations

 Each protocol that form a part of a Transport Services implementation should have a well-defined API mapping.
-API mappings for a protocol are importanty for  Connections in which a given protocol is the "top" of the Protocol Stack.
+API mappings for a protocol are important for  Connections in which a given protocol is the "top" of the Protocol Stack.
 For example, the mapping of the `Send` function for TCP applies to Connections in which the application directly sends over TCP.

 Each protocol has a notion of Connectedness.
 Possible values for Connectedness are: